2010 BYU Cougars football team: Washington

 It was a back and forth battle mostly through the air between the Cougars and the Huskies.
 Jake Locker threw for 266 yards.
 Nelson and Jake Heaps combined to throw for 262 yards, 131 each.
-In his first start in four years though, Riley Nelson threw for 2 touchdowns while the Cougars defense swarmed Washington State forcing a safety.
+In his first start in four years though, Riley Nelson threw for 2 touchdowns while the Cougars defense swarmed Washington forcing a safety.
 No turnovers occurred in the game, but BYU managed to come from behind to defeat the Huskies.
-The win over the Huskies evened up the series between the Cougars and the Huskies at 4-4.
+The win over the Huskies evened up the series between the Cougars and the Huskies at 4–4.

 Air Force

 BYU entered into their second game of the season with a 5-game winning streak against the Air Force Falcons.